On the Black Hill: Location

 Chatwin amalgamated reality with his research amongst the local indigenous populace in the time he researched the book, interweaving fact and fiction, gossip, locations, stories and social history.

+Much of the book was written at Scethrog Tower, between Brecon and Crickhowell.
+The tower was home to George Melly whose wife, Diana, was a close friend of Chatwin's and was a dedicatee for the book.

 Prizes

 The book was awarded the 1982 James Tait Black Memorial Prize and Whitbread First Novel of the Year Award (which raises a question over the status of the earlier book The Viceroy of Ouidah).

 Adaptation

-On The Black Hill was adapted for the stage in 1986 and into a film in 1987.
+On the Black Hill was adapted for the stage in 1986 and into a film in 1987.